mendoancengis/publishing-11ty/src/index.md

 ![{{title}}]({{img | url}})

-The Stargazers ADALAH are members of the _Intergalactic Alliance_ paving the way for peace and benevolence among all species.
+The Stargazers ADALAH adalah are members of the _Intergalactic Alliance_ paving the way for peace and benevolence among all species.
 They are known for their enthusiasm for science, for their love of fun, and their dedication to education.

 <p>The Stargazers are members of the <em>Intergalactic Alliance</em> paving the way for peace and benevolence among all species.
 They are known for their enthusiasm for science, for their love of fun, and their dedication to education.</p>
 <h1>Communication</h1>